-I could have stopped here, this is already a nice abstract painting, but I went the extra step adding a random dotted pattern using bubble wrap as painting tool.
+I could have stopped here, this is already a nice abstract painting, but I went the extra step adding a random dotted pattern using bubble wrap as a painting tool.

-Using Bubble Wrap With Acrylic Paint
+6. Use Bubble Wrap With Acrylic Paint

-To make the composition less geometric, I added a polka-dot pattern using the same colors of my background, and applying the paint with bubble wrap.
+To make the composition less geometric, I added a polka-dot pattern using the same colors of my background and applying the paint with bubble wrap.

 To keep the pattern looking more organic and less geometric, I cut the bubble wrap with curvy lines.

 Water down your paint, rub the bubble-wrap on it, bubble side down, then apply on your painting, pressing down.